Mnlohani/DrawEnergyProfile/README.md

 # DrawEnergyProfile
-python package for plotting energy profiles of reactions as per publication's standards
+A python package for plotting energy profiles of reactions as per publication's standards

+Requirement:
+matplotlib